Ben-Elsom/Market_place_T2A2/README.md

 In the event of a tie when a question closes and two or more questions have the same number of likes the creator of a question will be displayed the top responses and will get to chose which comment deserves to win the prize.

 Users start with $200 and the only way to make more money is to win it.
-Good luck!

 ##### Purpose
 The purpose of my app is to help it's users come up with the best answer or just ideas for whatever it may be that they are pondering in their life/business.
 My app allows incourages higher quality answers and less low quality answers through the use of the prize and response cost system.